krahets/hello-algo/en/docs/chapter_hashing/hash_collision.md

 ## 6.2.2 &nbsp; Open addressing

-"Open addressing" does not introduce additional data structures but uses "multiple probes" to handle hash collisions.
+<u>Open addressing</u> does not introduce additional data structures but uses "multiple probes" to handle hash collisions.
 The probing methods mainly include linear probing, quadratic probing, and double hashing.

 Let's use linear probing as an example to introduce the mechanism of open addressing hash tables.